Internal

 Formative assessment is any task or activity which creates feedback (or feedforward) for you about your learning, but which does not contribute towards your overall module mark.

-Formative assessment will be via the submission of progress reports and meetings with the supervisor.
+Formative assessment will be via the submission of progress and draft research reports and meetings with the supervisor.

 Reassessment